 Cotton is often susceptible to pilling.
 However, it generally depends on the staple length and quality of the cotton used.

-Featuring Weavve’s Cotton Classic Set in Cloud White
+Featuring Weavve’s Cotton Classic Set In Persian Grey

 Some types of cotton bed sheets, such as Pima and Egyptian cotton, are known to be durable.
 They’re both extra-long staple cotton that hardly bobbles if properly taken care of.
 Such cotton bed sheet fabrics are usually high in quality and cost.